-- Toilets in the campground is available as of June 19th but the showers inside the comfort station are closed.
+- Toilets in the campground are open but the showers inside the comfort station are closed.
 Some outdoor showers are open.

 - If you make a reservation and we have to cancel it because of government restrictions, we will give you a full refund.
 If you cancel the reservation then our normal cancellation policy still applies.

 - Gatherings are restricted to 10 people or less indoors and.
 25 people or less outdoors.

 - Physical distancing of at least 2 metres is required.

 - In situations where physical distancing is not possible, you need to wear a mask.
 Masks must be worn indoors.

 - You should wash your hands frequently with soap and water.
 An alcohol-based sanitizer will be available in the office.